polarsquad/kubernetes-developer-workshop/www/content/basics.md

 ## Manifests
 You can describe all Kubernetes _resources_ in YAML format and those are called "manifests".
 Storing the definitions in a file is good because then you can store them in version control, publish on the internet etc.

-Here's example of Pod in yaml format:
+Here's example of a _Pod_ in yaml format:
 ```yaml
 apiVersion: v1
 kind: Pod